jmmack/metatranscriptomic-tools/kaiju/README.md

 `./run_kaiju.sh`

 ### Output
+- Output will be pushed to the same directory you run `run_kaiju.sh`
-The `.summary` files will give the %mapped to each taxon.
+- The `.summary` files will give the %mapped to each taxon.
 If you want to quickly see the top mapped for all samples try:

 `head *.summary > all_summary.txt`